nasira-dev/student-equipment-booking/README.md

 Dictionary (for storing booking details)

 # How to Run
-I have added a file containing the code, copy and paste it into PyCharm to run the program.
+I have added a file called assessmentGUI containing the code, copy and paste it into PyCharm to run the program.